sheng-fu/SPINN_type/README.md

 ### Running the code

 The main executable for the SNLI experiments in the paper is [fat_classifier.py](https://github.com/mrdrozdov/spinn/blob/chainer-skeleton-clean/python/spinn/models/fat_classifier.py), whose flags specify the hyperparameters of the model.
-You can specify the gpu id using the `--gpu <id>` flag.
+You can specify the gpu id using the `--gpu <gpu_id>` flag.
 Uses the CPU by default.

 Here's a sample command that runs a fast, low-dimensional CPU training run, training and testing only on the dev set.
 It assumes that you have a copy of [SNLI](http://nlp.stanford.edu/projects/snli/) available locally.